Syedaaneesa/flexedge/README.md

    - Created pages such as *Home*, *About*, *Offices*, *Services*, and *Contact*

 4. **Responsive Design**
-Maintained a consistent layout and design across all screen sizes
+Ensured consistent layout and design across all screen sizes

-Refined grids, typography, and UI elements for smooth tablet and mobile experiences
+Optimized grids, typography, and UI elements for seamless tablet and mobile experiences

 5. **Performance Optimization**
-Optimized scripts and styles for faster load times.
+Optimized scripts and styles to improve load times

-Enhanced images and applied effective caching techniques.
+Enhanced images and implemented effective caching strategies

-Boosted overall site speed and performance.
+Increased overall site speed and performance

 6. **Testing & Deployment**
    - Conducted cross-browser testing